 The book is hard to come by and is ridiculously priced on Amazon but if I get enough interest, I may see if I can place an order from the company in Greece to distribute them here in the United States.
 Feel free to email me if you’re interested and I’ll get details.

-There is, however, a similar book available on Amazon called “The Mount Athos Diet: The Mediterranean Plan to Lose Weight, Feel Younger and Live Longer.”
+There is, however, a similar book available online called “The Mount Athos Diet: The Mediterranean Plan to Lose Weight, Feel Younger and Live Longer.”
 I haven’t tried it, but from its description it appears to have some of the same meatless recipes that my book has.

 Will you Support The Pappas Post for as little as the cost of a cup of coffee per month?